Apelia-Ion/Proiect-ASP.NET/README.md

 # Proiect-ASP.NET

-This the final project for the optional course of web application development at the Faculty of Mathematics and Informatics, Unibuc.
+This is the final project for the optional course of web application development at the Faculty of Mathematics and Informatics, Unibuc.
 The project was built using .Net and Angular.